processone/docker-ejabberd/ecs/README.md

 ## Start with your configuration and database

-The following command will pass config file using Docker volume feature and share local directory to store database:
+This command passes the configuration file using the volume feature and shares the local directory to store database:

 ```bash
 mkdir database